Art to have a yummy Japanese Street Crepes

 Japanese Street Crepes

 Hungry for knowledge?
-Explore the answers to common crepe-making questions in our faqs.
+Explore the answers to common crepe-making questions in our FAQs.

 • Can I Make the Crepe Batter in Advance?
 Yes, you can prepare the crepe batter ahead of time.
 It’s actually better when it’s allowed to rest for about 30 minutes before using.